CyprusCodes/xest/documentation/docs/securing-api-endpoints.md

 ## Securing Access To Resources With Yup Async Validators

 For an endpoint to be secure, non-authorized users should be forbidden to modify or delete data.
 So userNo#1 should not be allowed to modify or delete userNo#2’s data.
-With yup library’s built-in ‘test’ method you can check if the userId requesting to modify/delete the resource belongs to the user with the same user id.
+With yup library’s built-in ‘test’ method you can check if the userId requesting to modify/delete the resource belongs to the user with the same userId.
 You will need a query function to fetch the unique id of the data in the database and the userId coming from the header.
-If the unique id of the data matches with the user id coming from the header; the result of the validation function will be true and the request will be validated.
+If the unique id of the data matches with the user's id coming from the header; the result of the validation function will be true and the request will be validated.

 All tests must provide a name, an error message and a validation function that must return true when the current value is valid and false or a ValidationError otherwise.